A Caveat for Azure VM Public IP Configuration

 If this is news to you, cut yourself some slack – even Azure gets this wrong.

-Taking a VM Out for a Spin
+Demonstration of a VM & Its IP: Taking It Out for a Spin

 To understand just how unclear this gets, let’s set up a demonstration of a VM in an architecture resembling that of the VM4 instance in Figure 1.